Paseo Colón: Route

 Its first block begins at Grau Square.
 To the north is Neptune Park, also named after Juana Alarco de Dammert, where the Centre for Military Historical Studies is located.
 Its southern side features the main façade of the Palace of the Exhibition, which houses the Lima Art Museum since 1957 and is surrounded by two entrances to the Park of the Exhibition.
 The central pathway between both buildings features two of four allegorical statues (representing Summer and Winter) by Francisco Pietrosanti, originally located at the Plaza Mayor.
 Some large vases, which feature throughout the avenue, can also be seen.

 The second block features two buildings by Claude Sahut: the Casa Molina (1912) and the Casa Menchaca (1920).
 Another building, the Casa Wiese, also dates back to 1920, but with a design by Ricardo de Jaxa Malachowski.
 A building on the opposite side serves as a local branch of Acción Popular, a political party.
 The statue of Christopher Columbus, after which the avenue is unofficially named, is located in the central part of this block.

 The third block features the latter two allegorical statues, dedicated to Spring and Autumn, as well as monumental buildings, such as the Casa Sal y Rosas and the Quinta Alania.
 The fourth and final block ends at Bolognesi Square.

 Transport

-The street is set to be serviced by the Central Station of the Lima and Callao Metro, whose construction works, along those of Line 2, started in July 2024.
+The street is set to be serviced by the Central Station of the Lima and Callao Metro, whose construction works, along with the work for Line 2, started in July 2024.